Wesson763/Summer-Home-Recommender/Summer_Home_Recommender/docs/user_guide.md

 ## Managing Your Profile

 ### Edit Profile Information
-1. Click "✏️ Edit Profile" in the sidebar
+1. Click "Edit Profile" in the sidebar
 2. Update your name if needed
 3. Change your password (optional)
-4. Click "�� Save Changes"
+4. Click "Save Changes"

 ### Profile Features
 - **View Current Info**: See your account details